Prof. Ramaswamy S

 Curiosity and understanding how biology works is a major part of the labs research enterprise.
 Towards this we worked on cockroaches (See links in publications tab), walleye, Hydra and now on Planaria.

-While the expertise of Rams is X-ray crystallography, the lab uses a wide variety of techniques, collaborates generously and uses technologies like genomics, molecular biology, mass-spectrometry, NMR and a number of other biophysical techniques.
+While the expertise of Rams is X-ray crystallography, the lab uses a wide variety of techniques, collaborates generously and uses like genomics, molecular biology, mass-spectrometry, NMR and a number of other biophysical techniques.

 The motto of the lab is simple – do the experiments that are challenging and fun - lots of people want to do the routine stuff.